Construction Underway on E-470 Road Widening & Trail Expansion From I-70 to 104th Avenue

 One of the largest activities within the E-470 Road Widening and Trail Expansion Project is the addition of two new interchanges at 38th and 48th Avenues.

 Due to the extent of work needed to construct both the new 38th Avenue bridge and the tolling gantry over E-470, there will be a few travel impacts for customers in addition to standard project lane closures.
-Upcoming closures and detours will be listed below.
-All work is weather dependent and subject to change.
+Upcoming closures or detours will be listed below.
+All work is weather-dependent and subject to change.
 Customers will also be notified of the impacts via E-470 social media and the Road Widening Project email list.
 You can sign up for the list by clicking here.

 Upcoming Travel Impacts